-BRYAN JACKSON is an award winning director and writer based in Los Angeles.
+BRYAN JACKSON is a director and writer based in Los Angeles.
 His films take a unique approach to narrative storytelling, and draw upon his work in LGBTQ+ activism and background in theater and experimental film.

 Jackson earned his MFA in Directing from University of California, Los Angeles where he focused on telling queer stories in theater and and film.
 Since graduating he has directed a series of films including Smoke, Haircut, Softly, Little Taiko Boy that have screened extensively at festivals around the globe.
 He also has produced art films with the artist Bruce Yonemoto that have premiered at LACMA and the MoMA: Doc Fortnight.